BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-5/README.md

 # **Student Certificate Verification System**

-The application provides APIs for issuing and verifying student certificates on a blockchain network.
+The application provides APIs for issuing and verifying student certificates using digital signatures and cryptographic verification.
-Universities can publish certificate details immutably, and employers can instantly validate authenticity without contacting the university.
+Universities can publish certificate details securely, and employers can instantly validate authenticity without contacting the university.

 ## **Backend**
-Handles business logic and communicates with the blockchain network and a relational database.
+Handles business logic and communicates with the database and cryptographic services.
 Exposes **REST and GraphQL APIs** for operations such as certificate issuance, record management, and verification.

 ## **REST & GraphQL API**
-Acts as the bridge between frontend clients and the blockchain layer.
+Acts as the bridge between frontend clients and the certificate verification layer.
 Supports operations like:

 - **User authentication & role-based access** (university, student, employer)
 - **Certificate management** – create, update, and retrieve certificate records
-- **Hash generation & storage** – compute certificate hash (e.g., SHA-256) and write to blockchain
+- **Digital signature & hash generation** – compute certificate hash (e.g., SHA-256) and cryptographic signatures
-- **Verification** – validate a certificate by ID, transaction hash, or QR code
+- **Verification** – validate a certificate by ID, verification code, or QR code

 Clients can choose:
 - **REST endpoints** for standard HTTP requests